swhitley/Boomerang/README.md

 ### Request Template

-Boomerang is a no-code solution.
 With the Template parameter, XSLT coding is not required.

 A template is an XML document that contains references to the fields in the input report.